Microsoft Excel Essentials for Pharmacy Informatics

 Introduction

 This resource provides a list of useful MS Excel concepts and examples that have come up over the years for various data challenges.
-These are real use cases that have came up in my personal pharmacy informatics practice.
+These are real use cases that have occurred in my personal pharmacy informatics practice.

 1. VLOOKUP